 Key takeaways and moving forward

 Regardless of how you decide to spend your summer, the most important thing is that you are productive.
-This is especially important if you are interested in attending a highly-selection school, such as an Ivy League college.
+This is especially important if you are interested in attending a highly-selective school, such as an Ivy League college.
 In fact, summer internships, jobs, and passion projects are often what help students stand out and gain admission into Ivy League colleges.

 Summer activities for high schoolers are important because your academic competence is only one aspect of your college application.
 What sets you apart from your peers is showing that you are passionate, motivated, and multifaceted.
 Remember, these are key attributes that college admissions officers look for in an applicant.
 If you feel like you could benefit from having a mentor, reach out to learn more about our services.